-In the Tutoring Center (Monday - Thursday, 7:00 a.m. - 5:00 p.m., including Late Arrival Wednesdays; Friday, 7:00 a.m. - 4:30 p.m.) and in the Library (Monday - Friday, 7:30 a.m. - 3:30 p.m.).
+In the Student Resource Center.
 Information on printing from your Chromebook can be found on the Student Helpdesk website (oprfhs.org > hover over 'Students' > click on 'Student Technology Support' > click on 'Student Helpdesk') or by contacting helpdesk@oprfhs.org.

 College, Alternatives to